The 3 Best Flexible Solar Panels

 Interested in using solar energy to power your recreational vehicle (RV), boat, or campsite equipment?
 Consider investing in flexible solar panels.
-Though smaller than traditional solar panels, these panels offer the convenience of renewable energy in a portable package.
+Though smaller than our recommended residential solar panels, these panels offer the convenience of renewable energy in a portable package.

-We have researched the best flexible panels available, including those from leading solar panel companies.
-Read on to compare our top panels and learn how they can help power your next off-grid adventure.
+We have researched the best flexible panels available, including those from the best regarded solar companies.
+Read on to compare our top panels from Sunrun, Blue Raven, and Solar Energy World and learn how they can help power your next off-grid adventure.

 Best for RVs: Renogy 175-Watt, 12-Volt Flexible Solar Panel